mozilla-ai/document-to-markdown/README.md

 This blueprint guides you to convert various unstructured documents (PDFs, DOCX, HTML, etc.) to markdown, or other, formats using the Docling CLI or a locally-hosted demo UI, with special attention to OCR capabilities and image handling options.

-### Pre-requisites

-- **System requirements**:
-  - OS: Windows, macOS, or Linux
-  - Python 3.10 or higher
-  - Minimum RAM: 8GB
-  - Disk space: 4GB for models and dependencies
-  - GPU: optional

-- **Dependencies**:
-  - All Python dependencies are installed automatically with Docling

 ## Quick-start

 Install Docling using pip: